 EL-201.
-Survey of English Literature I. 3 Credits.
+English Literature I. 3 Credits.

 A study of major works in British literature from the Old English period to the late eighteenth century, with emphasis on literary forms, genres, and themes, as well as key linguistic, cultural, and historical contexts.
 Required of all English majors.
-Prerequisites: EL-123 AND EL-134.
+Prerequisites: CM-115, CM-117 OR CM-120; Course Type(s): Core curriculum course.

 EL-202.
-Survey of English Literature II.
+English Literature II.
 3 Credits.

 A study of major works of British literature from the Romantic Era to the present, focusing on thematic concerns and aesthetic innovations within British literary production in relation to the socio-historic development of the cultures of Great Britain and its Commonwealth.
 Required of all English majors.
-Prerequisites: EL-123 AND EL-134.
+Prerequisites: CM-115, CM-117 OR CM-120; Course Type(s): Core curriculum course.